Isothermal microcalorimetry: Microbiology

-In general, bacteria are about 1/10 the size of mammalian cells and produce perhaps 1/10 as much metabolic heat-i.e. ca. 3x10^{−12} W/cell.
-Thus, compared to mammalian cells (see above) ca. 10X as many bacteria—ca. 330,000—must be present to produce detectable heat flow—i.e. 1 μW.
+In general, bacteria are about 1/10 the size of mammalian cells and produce perhaps 1/10 as much metabolic heat-i.e. 3 × 10^{−12} W/cell.
+Thus, compared to mammalian cells (see above) 10 times as many bacteria—about 330,000—must be present to produce detectable heat flow—i.e. 1 μW.
 However, many bacteria replicate orders of magnitude more rapidly in culture than mammalian cells, often doubling their number in a matter of minutes (see Bacterial growth).
 As a result, a small initial number of bacteria in culture and initially undetectable by IMC rapidly produce a detectable number.
 For example, 100 bacteria doubling every 20 minutes will in less than 4 hours produce >330,000 bacteria and thus an IMC-detectable heat flow.
 Consequently, IMC can be used for easy, rapid detection of bacteria in the medical field.
 Examples include detection of bacteria in human blood platelet products (Trampuz et al. 2007) and urine (Bonkat et al. 2011) and rapid detection of tuberculosis (Braissant et al. 2010, Rodriguez et al. 2011).
 Fig. 7 shows an example of detection times of tuberculosis bacteria as a function of the initial amount of bacteria present in a closed IMC ampoule containing a culture medium.

 For microbes in growth media in closed ampoules, IMC heat flow data can also be used to closely estimate basic microbial growth parameters; i.e. maximum growth rate and duration time of the lag phase before maximum growth rate is achieved.
 This is an important special application of the basic analysis of these parameters explained previously (Overview: Data Obtained).

 Unfortunately, the IMC literature contains some published papers in which the relation between heat flow data and microbial growth in closed ampoules has been misunderstood.
 However, in 2013 an extensive clarification was published, describing (a) details of the relation between IMC heat flow data and microbial growth, (b) selection of mathematical models which describe microbial growth and (c) determination of microbial growth parameters from IMC data using these models (Braissant et al. 2013).